twse/random-stuff/FontCreator Data Files and Registry Keys.md

 * **IncludeSinf** – Used with **Numerals: Scientific Inferiors (sinf)**.
 * **IncludeSmallCapitals** – Used with **Other Forms and Variants: Small Capitals (scap, c2sc)**.
 [Bhikkhu Pesala](http://www.softerviews.org/Fonts.html) uses a subset for this feature in his fonts, including only common punctuation and the Latin/Greek alphabets with diacritics for Classical Sanskrit.
 The [TITUS Cyberbit Basic font](http://titus.uni-frankfurt.de/unicode/unitest2.htm) includes only glyphs for the Latin alphabet, numbers and þġṅṙṡṫḅḍg̣ḷṃṇṛṣṭ (without the OpenType feature).
 * **IncludeStylisticSets** – Used with **Other Forms and Variants: Stylistic Sets (ss01-ss20)**.
 [Bhikkhu Pesala](http://www.softerviews.org/Fonts.html) uses this for decorative drop capitals in Cankama, Odana, Pali, and Talapanna (colored) as a contextual substitution.
 * **IncludeSubs** – Used with **Other Forms and Variants: Subscript (subs)**.
-The [TITUS Cyberbit Basic font](http://titus.uni-frankfurt.de/unicode/unitest2.htm) uses a subset including only numbers, some letters in the Latin alphabet and punctuation and ä ī ù ú (without the OpenType feature).
+The [TITUS Cyberbit Basic font](http://titus.uni-frankfurt.de/unicode/unitest2.htm) uses a subset including only numbers, some letters in the Latin alphabet and punctuation and äīùú (without the OpenType feature).
 * **IncludeSups** – Used with **Other Forms and Variants: Superscript (sups)**.
 [Bhikkhu Pesala](http://www.softerviews.org/Fonts.html) uses a subset in his fonts, including either only common punctuation and the Latin alphabet, with Latin-1 and Classical Sanskrit diacritics (Garava) or the Latin alphabet, è and ú (other fonts).
-The [TITUS Cyberbit Basic font](http://titus.uni-frankfurt.de/unicode/unitest2.htm) uses a subset including only numbers, some letters in the Latin alphabet and punctuation and ä i̯ ı u̯ ü (without the OpenType feature).
+The [TITUS Cyberbit Basic font](http://titus.uni-frankfurt.de/unicode/unitest2.htm) uses a subset including only numbers, some letters in the Latin alphabet and punctuation and äi̯ıu̯ü (without the OpenType feature).
 * **IncludeSwsh** – Used with **Other Forms and Variants: Swash (swsh)**.
 [Bhikkhu Pesala](http://www.softerviews.org/Fonts.html) included this feature in the upright styles of his fonts.
 * **IncludeTitl** – Used with **Other Forms and Variants: Titling (titl)**.
 * **IncludeTnum** – Used with **Numerals: Tabular Figures (tnum)**.